10 Reasons For Menopause Weight Gain

-I DO think that we as women need to spend more time talking about WHY we feel so awful about this weight gain, and what weight loss ACTUALLY means to us.
+I think we should spend some time talking about WHY we feel so awful about this weight gain, and what weight loss ACTUALLY means to us, I think it’s important to uncover connections to aging and menopause weight gain.

 1. I want more energy.